One of the biggest problems in gambling is that people convince themselves that their winning streaks were more than just pure chance.

 From +£180 down to +£100…

 These kinds of swings are all part & parcel of betting.
 I’ve experienced it before, so I wasn’t remotely tempted to raise my stakes following the run of good form in weeks 1 through 8.
 This proved to be a wise decision.
-The moral is: it’s dangerous to assume that you’re going to continue winning without sufficient proof.
+The moral is: it’s dangerous to assume that you’re going to continue winning without sufficient proof that you will.

-As for the Mug Bets… well, I’ve never claimed that my views on Premier League football would conjure up any ‘edge’ whatsoever.
-All I’m really interested in is whether I can generate a profit by the end of the season, with all peaks & troughs incorporated.
-Therefore I’ll remain rigid with my equal £5 stake.
+In my case, there’s no real foundation for the bets apart from my own opinion.
+And I’ve never believed that my views on Premier League football would conjure up any ‘edge’ whatsoever.
+All I’m really intrigued to find out is whether I can manage to generate a profit by the end of the season, with all peaks & troughs incorporated.
+Therefore I’ll remain rigid with my equal £5 stake, without raising it.

 …And so far so good.